Extension Master Gardener Volunteer Association Plant Sale: April 20-23,2023

 Hours of operation:

-New this year: Nancy Ash will present two informal presentations on the selection and care for Japanese Maples on Saturday, April 22nd.
-Her presentations will be at 10:30 a.m. and 2:30 p.m.
+Presentation: Nancy Ash will present an informal presentation on the selection and care for Japanese Maples on Sunday, April 14th.
+Her presentation will be at 2:00 p.m.

-Nancy and Thomas Ash, owners of Ash’s Japanese Maple Nursery in Hampstead, North Carolina, have been successfully grafting and raising Japanese Maples for the past 40 years.
-In 1983, under the tutelage of the late William Edingloh of New Bern Nursery, in New Bern, NC., they learned grafting techniques and general horticultural principles that they applied and perfected in their own nursery.
-In addition, Thomas and Nancy been able to apply bonsai principles, with reference to space and sculptural shape, to dissectum maples in the nursery and beyond.
+Nancy and Thomas Ash, owners of Ash’s Japanese Maple Nursery in Hampstead, have been successfully grafting and raising Japanese Maples for the past 40 years.
 Their nursery has provided trees for the Japanese Garden at Hillwood Estate, Museum and Gardens in Washington, DC.